Relationship between median nerve roots and carpal tunnel syndrome

 Several issues can make the carpal tunnel space too small, such as thickening tendons, arthritis, obesity or bone spurs.
-Excess tissues can press on the median nerve and cause a host of frustrating, painful symptoms in the affected hand.
-Symptoms of CTS commonly manifest in the palm, hand and forearm and can include:
+Excess tissues can press on the median nerve and cause a host of painful symptoms in the affected hand.
+Symptoms of CTS caused by median nerve compression commonly manifest in the palm, hand and forearm and can include:

-- Conspicuous decrease in grip strength
+- Significant decrease in grip strength and dexterity